opsschool/curriculum/soft_skills.rst

 Does everything come out of one cost center or are there multiple cost centers?

-* If multiple, are they broken down by project, type of expenditure (labor, contractors, services, supplies?
+* If multiple, are they broken down by project, type of expenditure (labor, contractors, services, supplies)?

+Is any of the money special?

+* Does it expire
-* Is any of the money special (does it expire, come with strings/hooks to specific projects? billables?)
+* Does it come with strings/hooks to specific projects or billables?

 How does operations spend?
 ++++++++++++++++++++++++++

 * How are employee salaries computed to include benefits and overhead?
 * How are contractors paid?
-In some organizations, money must be allocated up front and cannot be reclaimed even if not spent until after the contract has completed or the fiscal year has ended.
+* Are there special rules for obligations?
+In some organizations, some kinds of money must be allocated up front and cannot be reclaimed even if not spent until after the contract or service has completed or the fiscal year has ended.
 * How do operational purchases work within your organization (parts, services, software, training, travel, supplies)?
 Who pays for these purchases?
 Who tracks these expenses?
 * Does your organization have a CapEx process and where does that money originate?
 Does depreciation impact your budget?
+* Are there any hidden costs?

+ * Service fees from internal organizations?

 Answering these questions and looking at reports from within should give you most of the answers you need.
-You may have to implement your own tracking to get some answers.
+You may have to implement your own tracking to get some answers if they aren't easily identified in the reports.

 Why would any sane operations person want to go through all of this to assemble a budget: